d0n601/PinePhone/README.md

 # PinePhone
 This repo contains my notes for using the [PinePhone](https://www.pine64.org/pinephone/).
-It includes some steps for setting up [Arch Linux](https://github.com/dreemurrs-embedded/Pine64-Arch) the way I like it, and some workarounds to compensate for things that aren't quite working yet on the [PinePhone](https://www.pine64.org/pinephone/) out of the box.These notes are mainly for me, but they're up here incase they may be useful to anyone else :).
+It includes some steps for setting up [Arch Linux](https://github.com/dreemurrs-embedded/Pine64-Arch) the way I like it, and some workarounds to compensate for things that aren't quite working yet on the [PinePhone](https://www.pine64.org/pinephone/) out of the box.
+These notes are mainly for me, but they're up here incase they may be useful to anyone else :)

 ![neofetch_pinephone](https://user-images.githubusercontent.com/8961705/133648326-79f331c2-b74b-4833-bcfa-caf28118d444.png)

+I've been using my [PinePhone](https://www.pine64.org/pinephone/) as my daily driver since July 1st, 2021.

 ## Installation